acos-server/acos-pointandclick/README.md

 {
   "1": {
     "correct": "true",
-    "feedback": "This feedback is shown if the user clicks this."
-    "reveal": "This is revealed after clicking."
+    "feedback": "This feedback is shown if the user clicks this.", "reveal": "This is revealed after clicking."
   }
 }
 ```

 With the curly bracket syntax, parameters can only be set using JSON.
+Note: the label `answers` may not be used in JSON, as it has been reserved for internal use.

 ## Referencing elements from JSON